mathebuddy/mathebuddy/README.md

 - If you only like to use playgrounds or test the simulator with example files, there is no need to install anything.
 Just visit [https://mathebuddy.github.io/mathebuddy/](https://mathebuddy.github.io/mathebuddy/)

-- If you like to develop and test your own courses, visit the website, head to `simulator` and click on button `http://localhost:8271`.
+- If you like to create and test your own courses, visit the website, head to `simulator` and click on button `http://localhost:8271`.
 Then follow the instructions listed.

 ## Developers Info